dushan-herath/CV-Solar-Irradiance-Version-1/README.md

 The training script prepares the datasets, trains the multimodal forecasting model, and saves checkpoints and the best model.

+First clone the repo, download the dataset from https://drive.google.com/file/d/18LE0IBg_JPpNqhjQzm7OmQFh1gbkwxxC/view?usp=sharing , extract it to the same location

 ```bash
 python train.py
 ```